HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v5.00/servers/remove-hpovserver.md

 Removes a physical server object from appliance management.

 The server object can be specified by its name or its full URI on the appliance by using the -Server parameter.
-It can also be supplied as an object by using the -resource parameter the object variable can be piped to `Remove-HPOVServer`.
+It can also be supplied as an object by using the -resource parameter the object variable can be piped to Remove-HPOVServer.

 Blade servers can only be removed by removing the enclosure (Remove-HPOVEnclosure), or phyhsically removing the blade from the enclosure.